Indiana Dunes State Park

 Check website for dates & times

-Burn the midnight oil for the annual saw-whet owl banding.
-Visitors can learn about Indiana's smallest owl in this up-close and personal experience.
-Though special nights are scheduled, if conditions are right, banding occurs almost nightly.
+Burn the midnight oil at the annual saw-whet owl banding.
+Visitors can learn about Indiana's smallest owl in this up-close-and-personal experience.
+Though special nights are scheduled, banding occurs nearly every night, weather permitting.

 Get spooked and thrilled this Halloween at Indiana Dunes State Park.
 The activities will take place throughout the weekend.

 Trick-or-Teating - 4-5:30pm

 Hay Rides - 5:30-7pm